 How To Freeze Orange Zest

 Wash your orange really well to remove any pesticides.
 I use dish soap.
-Rinse and dry, then zest onto a piece of waxed paper or a plate.
+Rinse and dry, then use a fine grater/zester to grate the orange peel onto a piece of waxed paper or a plate.
 The zest is just the outside colored part of the skin, you don’t want the bitter white stuff!

 Now take a teaspoon and measure out little spoonfuls of orange zest.
 Plop them onto a plate that is lined with waxed paper.